kzmeyao/sando/src/places/usa/sabrina-lake-trail.md

 <figure>
 <figure>

-After a couple hours of lugging our gear into the mountain with plenty of breaks to rest our shoulders, we arrived at Moonlight Lake, our final destination.
+After a couple hours of lugging our gear into the mountain with plenty of breaks to rest our shoulders, we arrived at Moonlight Lake, our intended destination.
 As the lake was fed by a nearby glacier, the water took on a turquoise hue.
-I will never get sick of this color for a lake.

 <figure>
 <figure>

 The vicinity around the lake was like a playground.
 Surrounded by multiple high mountain peaks, there were other alpine lakes and meadows all around.
-We dropped off all of our stuff and had a wonderful time exploring.
+After setting up our home base, we had a wonderful time exploring the area.

 <figure>
 <figure>

 The water from Moonlight Lake fed into Moonlight Falls, the subject that inspired us to take this trip in the first place.
 And it did not disappoint.
 The waterfall itself split into multiple offshoots, some of which we were able to easily walk under.
-It was quite refreshing after the long day.

 <figure>
 <figure>
 <figure>

 On the final day, we spent some time on an adjacent side of Moonlight Lake.
-The water near the shore there was deeper and took on a greener tone, though that didn't stop us from spotting trouts near the edge.
-After multiple attempts to fish on this trip, we finally had success after switching the bait to local grasshoppers.
+The water near the shore there was deeper and took on a greener tone.
+This area was full of trout, and they were not shy about coming closer to the edge.
+After multiple attempts to fish on this trip, we finally had success here after switching the bait to local grasshoppers.
 I guess the fish preferred the more natural stuff.

 <figure>
 <figure>